blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

    exec(compile(open(filename).read(), filename, 'exec'))

-You might want to reference a script relative to the blend file.
+You might want to reference a script relative to the blend-file.

 .. code-block:: python